Prenormal categories: General properties of (non-pointed) categories

-is a pullback square where $p$ and $f$ are regular epimorphisms and $\alpha$ is an isomorphism.
-We can then apply \cref{pb-po-part} and deduce that \ref{some-square-pb-transf} is also a pushout, which proves that $\beta$ is an isomorphism. \end{proof} Specialising \cref{pullback-lemmas} to the context of non-pointed \pnormal{} categories we immediately obtain the following proposition. \begin{proposition} In a \normal{} category, the following properties hold. \begin{enumerate} \item Any pullback square as in \ref{pb-po-square} is also a pushout square whenever $p$ is a regular epimorphism, $g$ is a \npnormepi{} and $q$ is an epimorphism.
-In particular, pullback squares of normal epimorphisms are pushouts. \item Suppose \npnormepi{}s in $\cat C$ are also regular epimorphisms.
-Then, in any diagram as in \ref{pf-pb-diag}, if $f'$ is a \npnormepi{} and both the outer rectangle and the left-hand square are pullbacks, it follows that the right-hand square is also a pullback. \item Suppose \npnormepi{}s in $\cat C$ are also regular epimorphisms.
-Then, in any diagram as in \ref{B-K-diag}, if $f$ is a \npnormepi{} and either of left-hand squares is a pullback, it follows that the right-hand square is also a pullback. \end{enumerate} \end{proposition} We now resume our list of properties. \begin{proposition} Let $\cat C$ be a \normal{} category, and consider the following commutative diagram where $f$ is the \npkernel{} of $g$.
+By \zcref{ex-seq-pb-po}, the left-hand square is a pushout.
+Since the $\tobj$-coreflection of $y$ is an isomorphism, it follows that $\mcomp{\cuni{Y'},y}=\mcomp{\corefl y,\cuni Y}\iso\cuni Y$ is a $\tobj$-coreflection of $Y$.
+Therefore, again by \zcref{ex-seq-pb-po}, the outer rectangle in the above diagram is a pushout.
+We thus conclude that \zcref{becomes-a-pushout} is a pushout. \end{proof}} \begin{proposition} In a \normal{} category where \npnormepi{}s are also regular epimorphisms, the following properties hold. \begin{enumerate} \item In any diagram as in \ref{pf-pb-diag}, if $f'$ is a \npnormepi{} and both the outer rectangle and the left-hand square are pullbacks, it follows that the right-hand square is also a pullback. \item In any diagram as in \ref{B-K-diag}, if $f$ is a \npnormepi{} and either of left-hand squares is a pullback, it follows that the right-hand square is also a pullback. \end{enumerate} \end{proposition} We now resume our list of properties. \begin{proposition} Let $\cat C$ be a \normal{} category, and consider the following commutative diagram where $f$ is the \npkernel{} of $g$.